Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Amazon has made it easy for you by offering a free Kindle app for almost every device you can think of including all sorts of e-Book readers, tablets, smartphones and of course, a PC or laptop.
 Simply download the free Kindle app from the Amazon site and you are good to go.

 Need something else from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
-You still get great Amazon service and the price is the same, no matter what.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!